-The curriculum is based on well-defined learning lines.
 The quality of the teaching staff is good.
-The programme is feasible, as the success rates of the students are in line with the national averages in sciences programmes.
+The panel finds that a good start has been made to innovate the teaching methods and recommends continuing in this line.
+The programme is feasible, and the success rates are in line with the national averages in science programmes.
 The choice to offer the programme in English is sufficiently substantiated according to the panel.